leah-ewing/Fresh-Made-Easy/readme.md

 </iframe>
 ```

-Insert your API key into scripts in all-farms.html, all-pickup-locations.html
+Insert your API key into scripts in all-farms.html, and all-pickup-locations.html
 ```
 <script
   async defer